 Apigenin.
 Vitexin possesses pharmacological properties such as being an anti-histamine, anti-serotonin and anti-bradykinin.
 It may find use as an anti-inflammatory, a potent hypotensive and an anti-spasmodic.

-Note that Apigenin is an isomer of Genisteine, shown above.
-One is a flavone, the other an isoflavone.
+Apigenin is an isomer of Genisteine, shown above.
+One is a flavone, the other an iso-flavone.
 Apigenin is the aglycone (without a sugar) of several different glycosides of Apigenin.
 It is responsible for the cancer prevention characteristics of several vegetables and fruits.
 It puts mammalian cells into autophagia, a kind of protective dormancy.
-Apigenin is a potent inhibitor of an enzyme responsible for the metabolisation of many pharmaceutical drugs within the human body, so should be regarded with care.
+Apigenin is a potent inhibitor of an enzyme responsible for the metabolization of many pharmaceutical drugs within the human body, so should be regarded with care.
 It also induces resistance against chemotherapy.

 OxySparteine is Sparteine (a lupanane alkaloid) with an added ketonic oxygen atom.
 Sparteine has the effect of restoring a feeble irregular heartbeat back to normal, particularly useful for stubborn cases of arterial fibrillation.
 The chemically related Oxysparteine, |